-Valérie Langlois - Adjunct Assistant Professor
+Valérie Langlois - Adjunct Associate Professor

 Research: The presence of endocrine disrupting chemicals in the environment presents a significant challenge for ecosystem health.
 We are interested in understanding the effects of a variety of contaminants present in the environment, especially in aquatic ecosystems.
 We address and assess this environmental health issue by combining toxicology, molecular biology (RNA-seq, microarray, RT RT-PCR), histology, comparative endocrinology, biochemistry (enzymatic assays, ELISA) and analytical chemistry (HPLC MS-MS) in our study design.
 Our current research focuses on i) the crosstalk between the thyroid hormone and the androgen axes; ii) the testosterone degradation pathway; and the effects of industrial dyes and plastizers on development and reproduction, especially in amphibians.
 An important intent of our research program is to train a highly qualified group of science and research professionals in molecular physiology and endocrine disruption research in Canada, two research fields of critical importance in upcoming years.

 Lab Website »« email: valerie.Langlois@rmc.ca »« telephone: 613-533-6000 xx77024 ««